PythonicCub/Game-Jam/README.md

 # Game Jam Project Report: *The Collapse of Civilization*

 ## Introduction
-Our participation in the recent game jam led us to develop a project titled *The Collapse of Civilization*.
+Our participation in the recent "Game Jam" led us to develop a project titled *The Collapse of Civilization*.
 The project initially aimed to combine 2D and 3D elements in a dynamic environment featuring four unique characters, intricate puzzles, and interactive NPC dialogues.
 While our goal was ambitious, our limited knowledge of game development presented unforeseen challenges.
-Despite our efforts, we were ultimately able to submit a scaled-down version of the game, which consisted of a 2D character moving in a 3D environment that emitted a beeping sound upon collision with objects.
+However, we were ultimately able to submit a scaled-down version of the game, which consisted of a 2D character moving in a 3D environment that emitted a beeping sound upon collision with objects.

 ## Initial Goals and Vision
 Our primary objective was to create a comprehensive game with the following key elements: